-What is Swift and why it matters ?
+What is Swift and why does it matter?

-The messaging system is used to facilitate millions of transactions every day
+Messaging system is used to facilitate millions of transactions every day

-Boris Johnson is pushing for governments to block Russian banks from using Swift, an international messaging system that is vital for transferring money.
+The UK has agreed with the EU and US to cut some Russian banks out of the Swift banking system.

-The prime minister reiterated on Friday that the measure was an important way strike back against Vladimir Putin as Russian tanks approached Kyiv.
+Boris Johnson has said the Swift banking system is “incredibly important” for putting economic pressure on Russia.

 What is Swift?